-John H. Stroger, Jr. Hospital of Cook County is the flagship of the Cook County Health & Hospitals System.
-The 464-bed hospital is anchored by 228 medical/surgical beds, with dedicated units for obstetrics (40 beds), pediatrics (40 beds), intensive care (80 beds), neonatal intensive care (58 beds), and burns (18 beds).
+John H. Stroger, Jr. Hospital of Cook County is the flagship of Cook County Health.
+The 450-bed hospital is anchored by 228 medical/surgical beds, with dedicated units for obstetrics (40 beds), pediatrics (40 beds), intensive care (80 beds), neonatal intensive care (58 beds), and burns (18 beds).

-The hospital serves as the hub for the Cook County Health & Hospitals System for delivery of specialty and sub-specialty care.
+The hospital serves as the hub for the Cook County Health for delivery of specialty and sub-specialty care.
 More than 40% of the hospital’s space is dedicated to an outpatient Specialty Care Center.

 The Level 1 Trauma Center is one of the most respected in the nation.
 The hospital’s emergency room treats approximately 120,000 adults and children/adolescents annually with a no wait policy.